What we fund

 This Goldsmiths’ Foundation aims to:

-• Build capacity and resources for technical and vocational skills development in creative industries, especially within historically underfunded communities
+• Build capacity and resources for technical and vocational skills development in the craft sector.

 • Realise the role that skills development, and creative people, makers and designers can play in addressing issues of social justice.

-• Create the infrastructure for a more equitable creative industry sector.
+• Create the infrastructure for a more equitable craft sector.

 We only support organisations that are one of the following: